 Licentious Chronicle to be read under the surveillance of your gardian-angel.

-In the Divine Comedy, Dante situate this place at the center of earth, those infernous circles where he imagine to let suffer, those he would have liked to send in Hell.
+In the Divine Comedy, Dante situate this place at the center of the earth, those infernous circles where he imagined suffering, those he wanted to send in Hell.
 In the Human Comedy, I let you find somewhere on this earth this blessed place you walk around without any doubt, where you pretend to be the navel of the world.
 In this infernal Journey, Marco is accompagnated by Baudelaire, its fatefull gourou.

-The tale of the Human Comedy to the Purgatory contains XXXIII cantos which the first XIV cantos happens in the Antepurgatory.
+The tale of the Human Comedy to the Purgatory contains XXXIII cantos which the first XIV cantos happening in the Antepurgatory.
 Purgatory is on earth somewhere under Terrestrial Paradise, and if you look closely, you could still find it if you know where to find the Terrestrial Paradise and to leave into the clockroom, your pretention to convert the world to your faith.
 Baudelaire is still here, Marco's guide for this journey.

 We are finally into Paradise and I will not tell you, dear reader, where you can find this blessed place described in the Divine Comedy and that this extensive and Divine Tragedy has let me no memory that can be translate into mortal words.
 The tale contains XXXIII cantos in a mystical procession full of carnal evocations.
 Here, it is Jeanne the Virgin who accompanate the paces of Marco in a loving canto that wants to be eternal.

 Earth and the Human Comedy